CrispthoAlex/products-csharp-crud-sqlserver-react/README.md

 ### *Presentation layer*: UI (ReactJS) and comunication with application layer

+You can deploy the [Web Api from github pages](https://crispthoalex.github.io/products-csharp-crud-sqlserver-react/), too.
+The CORS was enable for localhost and the repo page

  + Features
 	+ useState and useEffect Hooks
 	+ Components
  	+ Modal component
 	+ Filter and search
+	+ [formik](https://www.formik.org) (form package) and [Yup](https://www.npmjs.com/package/yup) (inputs validation package)
 <br>

 #### Screenshot